udellgroup/orie7191/README.md

 Other interesting ideas connecting optimization and deep learning
 * [Lin et al. 2018](http://papers.nips.cc/paper/7423-pacgan-the-power-of-two-samples-in-generative-adversarial-networks.pdf) Mode collapse in GANs implies network does not generalize; this paper proposes a fix
-* [Armin Askari and 2018](http://arxiv.org/abs/1805.01532) Reformulate DNNs as a biconvex problem and use ADMM
+* [Armin Askari et al. 2018](http://arxiv.org/abs/1805.01532) Reformulate DNNs as a biconvex problem and use ADMM

 ## (Deep) Learning Regularizers